lubuntu-team/manual/source/3/3.1/3.1.3/qterminal.rst

 The :guilabel:`Shortcuts` tab shows all the different shortcuts and how to change keyboard shortcuts.
 The :guilabel:`Shortcut` column shows what the keyboard shortcut does.
 The :guilabel:`Key` column is the keyboard shortcut to launch the shortcut.
 To change or add a keyboard shortcut double click under the :guilabel:`Key` column and then press the keyboard shortcut you want.

 The :guilabel:`Dropdown` tab shows effects on the appearance for the drop down settings of qterminal.
 The :guilabel:`Show on start` checkbox shows the drop down terminal if checked and if unchecked it will be hidden at the start.
 The :guilabel:`Height` field shows the height of the drop down terminal.
 The :guilabel:`Width` field shows how wide to make the dropdown terminal.
 The field :guilabel:`Shortcut` is the shortcut to bring down the drop down terminal and to change the shortcut type in a different key.
+To have a margin on the left side of the terminal set the :guilabel:`Terminal margin` will show the marginal in the terminal in pixels.

 Version
 -------